objectmikael/Columbia-University-Fintech-2023/Module 1/Weekly Challenges/Zip_Co_Limited_Case_Study.md

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like StackShare to find this information.)
 	- Because Zip Co is an Australian based company, I had a difficult time confirming the technologies used.
-Using crunch, I was able to identify <code>HTML5</code> <code>jQuery</code> and <code>Google Analytics</code>.
+Using Crunchbase, I was able to identify <code>HTML5</code> <code>jQuery</code> and <code>Google Analytics</code>.
 However, a closer look at Zip's competitor's tech stacks, I was able to identity various components needed:
-		- ...
-		- ...
+		- Core programming language(s) for website and mobile app.
+		- A platform to manage payments.
+		- A platform/service to verify user and determine user spending power.
+		- Any additional platforms for day-to-day operations.
 		<details>
 			<summary>Affirm Tech Stack</summary>
 			<img src='https://i.imgur.com/UtfNqwY.png'></img>